Dennismwendwa/bank_management/README.md

 This project is of bank management system.

+The Projects is made of three main apps.
+ * Accounts - this app is for user registration and profile it also hundles all groups and the different permissions they have.
+ * Savings - this app is for major apps feature. all transactions and different accounts models are here
+ * userdata - This app hundles all user data. fetching from data base and saving it back again.
+It also hundles all admin views and fuctions

 Features Users can open bank accounts.
 There are different types of bank accounts available.
  * simba accounts